 Night.
 Late.
 Joss.
 A common misconception about people who can go fast, like super duper fast, is that they can read super duper fast.
 Not true.
 Speed reading is a separate skill that you've got to develop, and Joss had not developed it.
 She was looking over Mika’s files for something, some sort of clue that the police missed.
-She was reading at normal speed, because Zoe didn't even notice her as she walked by her mother's office.
+She was reading at normal speed, and Zoe didn't even notice her as she walked by her mother's office.

 Zoe's mom often stayed up late looking into the files trying to determine whether the car accidents were just accidents or not.
 Zoe was listening to music, talking to their pets, and stopped making sense particularly.
 She went and got herself a sandwich, and on the way back she finally noted that it was Joss who was scrounging around her mother's office.

 "What are you doing?" said Zoe with a mouth full of sandwich.